TViPE/FEND-NeighborHood-Map/README.md

 ## Overview
 This is a single-page application featuring a map of a chosen neighborhood.
-The application functionality include:
+The application functionality includes:
 - Map Markers to identify locations/places
 - A search function to easily discover these locations
 - A listview to support simple brwosing of all locations.

-The application is built with Knockout.js, Google Maps API, and Foursquare API
+The application is built with Knockout.js, Google Maps API, and Foursquare API.

 ## How to get started
 Experience the live demo application at https://tvipe.github.io/FEND-NeighborHood-Map/